List of monarchs of the Muhammad Ali dynasty: Kingdom (1922–1953)

 On 28 February 1922, the United Kingdom issued a declaration through which it unilaterally ended its protectorate over Egypt.
 As a result, Sultan Fuad I promulgated a decree on 15 March 1922 whereby he adopted the title of King of Egypt.
 It has been reported that the title change was due not only to Egypt's newly independent status as the Kingdom of Egypt, but also to Fuad I's desire to be accorded the same title as the newly installed rulers of the newly created kingdoms of Hejaz, Syria and Iraq.

 Egyptian independence was limited severely by the continuing British presence in the country.
-British influence in Egypt remained strong, as evidenced by the Abdeen Palace Incident of 1942, which almost led to Farouk I's forced abdication.
+British influence in Egypt remained strong, as evidenced by the 1942 Abdeen Palace incident, which almost led to Farouk I's forced abdication.
 In October 1951, Prime Minister Mustafa el-Nahhas introduced, and Parliament approved, decrees unilaterally abrogating the Anglo-Egyptian Treaty of 1936 and proclaiming Farouk I King of Egypt and the Sudan.
 The move was intended to further Egypt's claims over Sudan, which had been governed as an Anglo-Egyptian condominium since 1899.